bucketfulofsunshine/peacespeaker/README.md

 ## SPECIAL THANKS

-* [@royalprotector](https://github.com/szaumoor) for traifying the mod & adding the spanish translation.
+* [@royalprotector](https://github.com/szaumoor) for traifying the mod & adding the Spanish translation.
 Then, as always, for cleaning up my code. <3

+* [@Origanum8](https://arcanecoast.ru/forum/viewtopic.php?f=6&t=1986) from ArcaneCoast for the Russian translation.

 * [@zenblack](https://github.com/zenblack) who is a wizard in his own right & kindly made custom BAMs for the mod.